MetOffice/simulation-systems/source/WorkingPractices/branches.rst

-    If you have to create a new branch at a different version to include the same feature, it is a good idea to keep the branch names the same; that way it is easier for someone to know that the branches are related in the trac repository.
+    If you have to create a new branch at a different version to include the same feature, it is a good idea to keep the branch names the same; that way it is easier for someone to know that the branches are related in the trac repository.so yo

 Upon running the ``fcm bc`` command, the user is provided with a text editor window in which to make comments about their change.
 The first comment is usually one indicating that a branch has been